BOXLEGENDARY/Dex/README.md

 ## ZDex ( 14/9/25 )
 IN-DEV ( version 13 )
 - All public ZDex versions on GitHub differ from the internal staff version.
-- This is the latest version.
-Thanks for using ZDex!

 ## Script
 - RemoteSpy Version
 ```lua